What Physician Business Expenses Should an Employer Pay For? | Employee Medical Expenses

-- Without Cause Termination: How much notice is required for either party to terminate the Agreement without case?
+- Without Cause Termination: How much notice is required for either party to terminate the Agreement without cause?

-- Practice Post Termination Payment Obligations: Will you receive production bonuses after the Agreement is terminated?
+- Practice Post-Termination Payment Obligations: Will you receive production bonuses after the Agreement is terminated?

-- Non-Compete: How long does the non-compete last and what is the prohibited geographic scope?
+- Non-Compete: How long does the non-compete last, and what is the prohibited geographic scope?

-- Non-Solicitation: How long does it last and does it cover employees, patients, and business associates?
+- Non-Solicitation: How long does it last, and does it cover employees, patients, and business associates?

-- Notice: How is notice given?
+- Notice: How is a notice given?
 Via hand delivery, email, US mail, etc.?
 Does it have to be provided to the employer’s attorney?

-- Practice Assignment: Can the Agreement be assigned by the employer?
+- Practice Assignment: Can the employers assign the Agreement?

 - Alternative Dispute Resolution: If there is a conflict regarding the contract, will mediation or arbitration process be utilized?
 What is the standard attorney review process for conflict?
 Who decides which attorney oversees the process?

 Contracts are a pervasive and obligatory part of nearly all business and legal transactions.
-Well-drafted contracts help to enumerate the responsibilities of the involved parties, divide liabilities, protect legal rights, and insure future relationship statuses.
-These touchstones are even more crucial when applying their roles to the case of a physician employed by a hospital, medical group, or other health care provider.
-While contract drafting and negotiation can be a long and arduous process, legal representation is a must in order to ensure that your rights are being protected.
+Well-drafted contracts help to enumerate the responsibilities of the involved parties, divide liabilities, protect legal rights, and ensure future relationship statuses.
+These touchstones are even more crucial when applying their roles to the case of a provider employed by a hospital, medical group, or other health care provider.
+While contract drafting and negotiation can be long and arduous, legal representation is a must to protect your rights.

-There is simply too much at risk for a physician to take contract matters into their own hands.
+There is too much risk for doctors to take contract matters into their own hands.
 In addition to the specific professional implications, contract terms can significantly impact a physician’s family, lifestyle, and future.
-There are many important contract terms and clauses which can present complex and diverse issues for any physician, including:
+There are many essential medical contract terms and clauses which can present complex and diverse issues for any provider, including: